AJslashTracey/OBDeltaData/README.md

 ## Future Plans

 I'm currently working on expanding the dataset to include a longer timeframe up to a month or so

+(In side of the OBfetch.py you can find the functions from my trading bot which fetch fetch the whole Orderbook with all resting orders and calculate the delta)